AnexDev1/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory - This script prints the absolute path name of the current working directory.
-The output is achieved by using the pwd command, which stands for print working directory.
+1-listit - This script displays the contents list of the current directory.
+The output is achieved by using the ls command, which stands for list.
+The ls command lists the files and directories in the current working directory by default.